dolittle/Documentation/Documentation/Documentation/writing_guide.md

 ### Cross Repositories

-Link to other pages using Hugos [`relref/ref` functions](https://gohugo.io/content-management/shortcodes/#ref-and-relref) inside the markdown.
+Link pages from other repositories using Hugos [`relref/ref` functions](https://gohugo.io/content-management/shortcodes/#ref-and-relref) inside the markdown.

 The root of the documentation for references is `Source/content/` folder of [Documentation](https://github.com/dolittle/Documentation) repository: